 The Creative Writing Major Awards Committee coordinates student applications and works closely with applicants.
-In addition, the Major Awards Committee works with international students applying for the single Affiliated scholarship, and the Indigenous Graduate Fellowships.
+The Major Awards Committee also works with international students applying for the single Affiliated scholarship, and the Indigenous Graduate Fellowships.

 These scholarship applications are demanding and involve many components.
-While the Major Awards committee coordinates and supports student applicants, students are advised that they are responsible to read all information regarding eligibility and procedures very carefully.
+While the Major Awards committee coordinates and supports student applicants, students are advised to read all information regarding eligibility and procedures very carefully.

-The SSHRC orientation meeting is scheduled for mid-September with a tight timeline running through to the December 1st, 2023 deadline.
+The SSHRC orientation meeting is scheduled for mid-September with a tight timeline running through to an early December deadline.